-Bottom line: in a single week this month, Anthropic launched its most capable model, was caught quietly weakening it, apologized — and then had it pulled off the market by the U.S. government.
+Bottom line: in a single week in June, Anthropic launched its most capable model, was caught quietly weakening it, apologized — and then had it pulled off the market by the U.S. government, worldwide.
 Two of those events are connected.
 The third isn't, and the difference is the whole story.
+(It's since been resolved — see the update below.)

 What launched